saltzmanjoelh/ibgateway/README.md

 - **4003**: IB Gateway Live Trading Port (forwarded to internal port 4001)
 - **4004**: IB Gateway Paper Trading Port (forwarded to internal port 4002)

 **Note**: IB Gateway only accepts connections from `127.0.0.1` (localhost).
 The container uses `socat` to forward external ports 4003 and 4004 to the internal ports 4001 and 4002 respectively.
+This solves the issue of IB Gateway needing to be configured to support trusted IPs.
 Ports 4001 and 4002 are internal-only and should not be exposed directly from the container.

 ## Screenshot Service